manwar/theweeklychallenge/content/blog/aws-bedrock.md

 `AWS Bedrock` is a fully managed service offered by `Amazon Web Services`.

-It provides access to high-performing `Foundation Models` (FMs) from leading AI companies through a single `API`.
+It provides access to high-performing `Foundation Models` from leading `AI` companies through a single `API`.

 Using `AWS Bedrock` we can build and scale generative `AI` applications without managing infrastructure.

-It provides access to a variety of `Foundation Models` via an `API`, for example:
+It provides access to a variety of `Foundation Models` via `API`, for example:

 <br>